SadafFatin/locationtracker/README.md

 # location--tracker

-Tracking User Location by Background Service
+Tracking User Location by Background Service in Android and IOS applications and send them to the server async.

 ## Install